witemple-msft/azure-docs-sdk-node/docs-ref-services/preview/monitor-query-readme.md

 #### Handling the response for Logs Query

-The `queryLogs` API returns the `QueryLogsResult`.
+The `query` API for `LogsQueryClient` returns the `LogsQueryResult`.

-Here is a heirarchy of the response:
+Here is a hierarchy of the response:

 ```
-QueryLogsResult
+LogsQueryResult
 |---statistics
 |---visalization
 |---error